 What Is a Mutual Fund Family?

-Now, I want to walk you through some of the potential benefits of investing within a mutual fund family rather than diversifying assets across multiple mutual fund companies.
+There are many potential benefits of investing within a mutual fund family rather than diversifying assets across multiple mutual fund companies.
 When done correctly, investing across a mutual fund family can offer asset class diversification and potentially lower your investing costs.

 What Is a Mutual Fund Family?

 A mutual fund family is a group of mutual funds that share the same mutual fund sponsor.
-To help you understand the concept, imagine that my asset management company created a mutual fund management subsidiary and had that subsidiary sponsor three new mutual funds:
+To help you understand the concept, imagine that an asset management company created a mutual fund management subsidiary and had that subsidiary sponsor three new mutual funds: